-Pakistan ranks 151 out of 153 countries on the Global Gender Gap Index according to the World Economic Forum 2020 and the formal female labor force participation is only 25%.
+As Pakistan ranks 151 out of 153 countries on the Global Gender Gap Index according to the World Economic Forum 2020 and the formal female labor force participation is only 25%.

-We have been inspiring women & girls to believe in themselves, building capacity through digital skills, mentorship, work readiness & increasing women’s participation in the economy.
+CIRCLE is making effort to bridge Global Gender Gap Index and inspiring women to build their capacities through digital skills, mentorship, and work readiness and to enhance women participation in economy.
 CIRCLE works towards achieving Sustainable Development Goals, especially SDG 5 and SDG 8.

 We bring over 50 years of leadership development experience to our work.
 We apply our unique knowledge and experience in ways that transform women’s ability to make progress.
 We bring the global cultural competence that is essential to today’s businesses.

 Sadaffe Abid is the former CEO of the Kashf Foundation, one of Forbes Top 50 microfinance institutions.